 Mosquitoes are the deadliest animals on the globe

 - An estimated 1 million people die a year by mosquito spread diseases.
-These diseases include:
+These diseases include Malaria, Dengue, West Nile Virus, Chikungunya, Yellow fever, and Zika.

-- Birds were first blamed for West Nile Virus, until recent studies proved mosquitos were to blame
+- Birds were first blamed for West Nile Virus, until recent studies proved mosquitoes were to blame

 Mosquitoes are the “Goldilocks” of the insect world